UPPS 03.01.10 - Student Organization Accounting System

 The responsibilities of the officers and advisors of each student organization using the Student Organization Accounting System include:

-completing the Club Accounts Set-Up & Update Form (AP-08) to establish an agency fund in the university accounting system;
+completing the Student Organization Account Set-up & Update form to establish a custodial fund in the university accounting system;

 making deposits within three working days of receipt to the student organization account with Student Business Services during regular business hours;

 collecting all returned checks.
 The university will charge the student organization account for the amount of the check and the university’s non-sufficient fund check fee;

-submitting a completed Student Organization Account Payment Request Form (AP-09) to the Accounts Payable office for each payment from the student organization account;
+submitting a completed Student Organization Account Payment Request form (AP-9) to the Accounts Payable office for each payment from the student organization account;

 reviewing and reconciling the student organization account monthly to assure the accuracy of balances.
 The account manager assigned to the student organization account will have access to account activity in the university accounting system;

 providing and retaining records to properly document all deposits and expenditures; and

 establishing adequate segregation of duties to minimize the possible loss of student organization funds due to misappropriation.

-The responsibility of the Student Business Services office is to issue a receipt for monies received for the student organization deposits.
+The responsibility of Student Business Services is to issue a receipt for monies received for the student organization deposits.

 The responsibility of Financial Reporting & Analysis includes processing the student organization account forms.

 The responsibility of Procurement and Strategic Sourcing is the processing of vendor maintenance forms for student organization account vendors.

 Accounts Payable and Payroll and Tax Compliance are jointly responsible for issuing the annual MISC-1099 forms to those vendors paid on behalf of student organizations who received $600 or more during the calendar year.

-The responsibilities of the Student Involvement @ LBJSC office are to provide training to the student organizations and the advisors on the processes for the Student Organization Accounting System and fiscal responsibility, to make the annual review for inactive student organizations as described in Section 07., and to maintain current listings of the required organizations.
+The responsibilities of the Student Involvement office are to provide training to the student organizations and the advisors on the processes for the Student Organization Accounting System and fiscal responsibility, to make the annual review for inactive student organizations as described in Section 07., and to maintain current listings of the required organizations.

 PROCEDURES FOR EXPENDITURES FROM THE STUDENT ORGANIZATION ACCOUNTING SYSTEM